Cook Islands Cricket Association: First-class competitions

 In 2010 Cook Islands Cricket introduced its first-class cricket system which comprises representatives sides from the islands of Pukapuka, Aitutaki and Rarotonga.
 The Cook Islands Domestic League or D-League as it is commonly referred to is Twenty20 in format.

 Tours and tournaments

-Cricket in the Cooks has evolved into one of the most unusual experiences in the world, where fun, enjoyment, culture and competitiveness meet in a flurry of excitement and entertainment.
-Cook Islanders have a unique approach to their cricket which suits the Twenty20 format where batters look to hit the ball hard and the bowlers bowl quick.
-The Cook Islands Cricket Association runs its annual Festival of Cricket.
+Cricket in the Cook Islands involves a combination of cultural elements and competition.
+Players in the Cook Islands often utilize the Twenty20 format, characterized by batters hitting the ball with force and fast bowling.
+The Cook Islands Cricket Association organizes an annual event.

 Passport challenges

 The Cook Islands is one of three International Cricket Council member countries that do not issue their own passports, instead Cook Islanders have New Zealand passports, this presents significant challenges for Cook Islands Cricket in eligibility of its overseas based and even returning Cook Islands resident players.